-Over 190 primary schools in Srinagar to re-open today amid tension in Valley
+Over 190 primary schools in Srinagar re-open amid tension in Valley

-Srinagar, Aug 19: After almost two weeks of lockdown, the Jammu and Kashmir administration on Sunday said that over 190 primary schools will re-open on Monday in Srinagar, besides restoring "full functionality" of government offices across Kashmir valley.
+Srinagar, Aug 19: After almost two weeks of lockdown, the Jammu and Kashmir administration on Sunday said that over 190 primary schools re-opened on Monday in Srinagar, besides restoring "full functionality" of government offices across Kashmir valley.

 Exasperated Imran Khan plays communal card, calls Modi govt "Hindu Supremacist"